History of India (1947–present): Era of coalitions

 The Bharatiya Janata Party (BJP) emerged from the May 1996 national elections as the single-largest party in the Lok Sabha but without enough strength to prove a majority on the floor of that Parliament.
 Under Prime Minister Atal Bihari Vajpayee, the BJP coalition lasted in power 13 days.
 With all political parties wishing to avoid another round of elections, a 14-party coalition led by the Janata Dal emerged to form a government known as the United Front.
-A United Front government under former Chief Minister of Karnataka H. D. Deve Gowda lasted less than a year.
+A United Front government under then Chief Minister of Karnataka H. D. Deve Gowda lasted less than a year.
 The leader of the Congress Party withdrew support in March 1997.
 Inder Kumar Gujral replaced Deve Gowda as the consensus choice for Prime Minister of a 16-party United Front coalition.

 In November 1997, the Congress Party again withdrew support for the United Front.
 New elections in February 1998 brought the BJP the largest number of seats in Parliament (182), but this fell far short of a majority.
 On 20 March 1998, the President inaugurated a BJP-led coalition government, with Vajpayee again serving as prime minister.
 On 11 and 13 May 1998, this government conducted a series of five underground nuclear weapons tests, known collectively as Pokhran-II — which caused Pakistan to conduct its own tests that same year.
 India's nuclear tests prompted President of the United States Bill Clinton and Japan to impose economic sanctions on India pursuant to the 1994 Nuclear Proliferation Prevention Act and led to widespread international condemnation.

 In the early months of 1999, Prime Minister Vajpayee made a historic bus trip to Pakistan and met with Pakistan's prime minister Nawaz Sharif, signing the bilateral Lahore peace declaration.

-In April 1999, the coalition government led by the Bharatiya Janata Party (BJP) fell apart, leading to fresh elections in September.
+In April 1999, the coalition government led by the Bharatiya Janata Party (BJP) fell apart, leading to fresh elections in September after AIADMK supremo/ chief Jayalalithaa withdraw her support.
 In May and June 1999, India discovered an elaborate campaign of terrorist infiltration that resulted in the Kargil War in Kashmir, derailing a promising peace process that had begun only three months earlier when Prime Minister Vajpayee visited Pakistan, inaugurating the Delhi-Lahore bus service.
 Indian forces killed Pakistan-backed infiltrators and reclaimed important border posts in high-altitude warfare.

 Soaring on popularity earned following the successful conclusion of the Kargil conflict, the National Democratic Alliance—a new coalition led by the BJP—gained a majority to form a government with Vajpayee as prime minister in October 1999.
 The end of the millennium was devastating to India, as a cyclone hit Orissa, killing at least 10,000.

 Atal Bihari Vajpayee became the first non-Congress Prime Minister to complete a full term.
 His tenure saw rapid growth of infrastructure, improved diplomatic relationship with the United States, economic reforms, nuclear tests, several foreign policy and military victories.